cincuranet/blog/_posts/0000-00-00-233626-visualizing-tearing-on-decimal.md

 }
 ```

-Running this on .NET Core (but work fine on .NET as well) shows nicely the splitting happening (again full optimizations need to be turned on).
+Running this on .NET Core (but works fine on .NET as well) shows nicely the splitting happening (again full optimizations need to be turned on).

 ```text
 .NET Core 4.6.25211.01